intel/virtual-storage-manager/INSTALL.md

     gpgcheck=0
     enabled=1

-**Note** There are not extra spaces at the begining of each line in `public.repo` file.
-If it does, delete begining extra spaces.
-Download packages from internet sometimes may be quit slow.
-Maybe you can set `keepcache=1` in /etc/yum.conf, then you can find all the downloaded RPM packages under /var/cache/yum directory.
+**Note** There are no extra spaces at the beginning of each line in `public.repo` file.
+If they exist, delete the beginning extra spaces.
+Downloading packages from the internet sometimes may be quit slow.
+You could for example set `keepcache=1` in /etc/yum.conf, then you can find all the downloaded RPM packages under /var/cache/yum directory.
 Then you can use these packages to build a offline repo for VSM.

 Then rum:

     yum makecache

 ## VSM RPM Build
-After you setup the repo, and make sure it works, then begin to build the RPMs from source code.
+After you setup the repo, and make sure it works, then begin you can build the RPMs from source code.

     cd $source_code_path
     ./buildrpm